How to get a Wikipedia article: Start with notability

 Why a press release isn't considered notable

-A press release isn't considered notable as a Wikipedia article reference because the subject of the prospective Wikipedia article can control the press release.
-A press release, or similar content that can be controlled by the subject, is considered a "primary source."
+We are often asked why press releases are not reliable.
+After all, isn’t the subject of an article the primary source and, therefore, more reliable?
+A press release isn’t considered notable as a Wikipedia article reference because the subject of the prospective Wikipedia article can control the press release.
+A press release or similar content that the subject can control is considered a “primary source.”

-Think about it; a press release is essentially self-promotion.
-Anyone can have a press release created.
-It is considered "owned" content, whereas a Wikipedia reference needs to be "earned" content.
-W
+A press release is essentially self-promotion.
+Anyone can have a press release created for less than $100.
+That is why a press release is considered “owned” content, whereas a Wikipedia reference needs to be “earned” content.

 There are (at least) four things to consider when creating a Wikipedia article.

 Every day, Wikipedia takes down about 1,000 articles.
 The articles are removed by either people or specialized bots.
-Fun fact: The bots have fun names like ClueBot NG and Huggle.
+The bots sometimes have fun names like ClueBot NG and Huggle.

-But why do Wikipedia articles get removed so often?
-Because editors make mistakes, mainly around notability requirements or spamming.
+Wikipedia editors make mistakes, mainly around notability requirements.
 Sometimes Wikipedia articles are removed because an editor just thought it should be gone, and no one objected.
-This often happens to articles that were created some time ago but was overlooked.
+This often happens to articles that were created years ago but were overlooked.
 As Wikipedia guidelines evolve, articles may succumb to deletion.

 1. Is the subject notable enough for Wikipedia inclusion?